 PicoWay’s proprietary technology has the most peak power and shortest pulse duration of any picosecond device on the market.
 It also covers a wider range of spot sizes and treats recalcitrant tattoos, which have been proven to be resistant to nanosecond laser treatment.

 PicoWay technology targets all colours, including blue and green, the most difficult colours to remove.
-Our recent upgrade of the PicoWay laser technology in March 2017 has made it more effective to remove these difficult colours than a traditional laser.
-We are proud to be the first in the region to provide this technology for our clients.
+We are proud to provide this technology for our clients.
 The Resolve™dual wavelength picosecond fractional module also treats skin irregularities, signs of aging, acne scars, as well as pigmented lesions.
 Pigmented lesions that can be treated include: Nevus of Ota, Laser Skin Toning, Solar or Senile Lentigines, Beckers Nevus, Freckles (Ephelides), Café au lait.

 What you can expect